bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
 ***Version 2.15.3* ** *- TBD*
-- Added `services` and `recursive` parameters to GetServiceBodies, allowing service bodies to be filtered.
+- Added `services` and `recursive` parameters to `GetServiceBodies`, allowing service bodies to be filtered.
+- Added `formats_comparison_operator` parameter to `GetSearchResults`.
+Valid values are `AND` and `OR`.
+Applies only to included formats, not to excluded formats.

 ***Version 2.15.2* ** *- April 5, 2020*
 - Added Russian translation.